-Here is everything that you need to know about machine embroidery stabilizers!
+Here is everything that you need to know about the three main machine embroidery stabilizers.

-There are three main types of stabilizer, cutaway, tearaway, and wash away.
+The three main types of stabilizers are cutaway, tearaway, and wash away.

 The cutaway stabilizer is permanent and is mainly designed for knit fabric.
 It is non-woven and helps get rid of pulled or sagging stitches.